Walker Art Center

 What’s your Favorite?

-Now’s your chance to share, what is your favorite free museum in Minneapolis?
-I think mine is probably either the Minneapolis Institute of Art or the Children’s Museum in St. Paul.
+Now’s your chance to share — what is your favorite free museum in Minneapolis?
+Mine is probably either the Minneapolis Institute of Art or the Children’s Museum in St. Paul.
 Post your favorite in the comments and tell us why.
 I would love to hear about your experiences!

 Similar Posts